mickfuzz/phd4/_posts/thesis_chapters/2023-6-5-Data-Methods.md

 A variety of comments suggest comply with an emerging community norm of what a sensible jump behaviour should be.
 Feedback from Mick attempts to bridge a technical and conversational approach, direct feedback from Ch and then a more specifically technical explanation from  involving the naming of the variable _jump speed_.
 These norming behaviours some of the informal norming behaviours that are less directive seen in the work of Rogoff and colleagues as explored in literature review [@rogoff_cultural_2003].
 DEVELOP THE LINK TO NORMING PRACTICES HERE OR IN DISCUSSION LATER

+#### Summary Playtesing and RQs

+Playtesing provides many leverage points facilitating learner agency:

+- playtesting as a way to show informed criticality as a player and guide the creations of peers via gameplay feedback
+-

 <!-- We can see that Mi justifies the game feel of a very high fast jump with a narrative response about the character being spaceman.
 However, the limited amount of time anyone plays her game and her own frustration in playing it is telling.
 The game feel is frustrating in the wrong way here.
 Mi seems to initially misconstrue the feedback she is getting here equating her ability to make the game hard as a positive thing.
 However, towards the end she notes the frustrating nature of the game.